 Lords Square, a photographic history - Lord’s Square was known as Brewer’s Corner in early Ipswich.
 John Brewer was a town clerk and being on what was then the outskirts of town owned a large lot, which he divided into sections and sold.
 Brewer’s First Period home at 82 High Street was built in 1700 and still stands just north of … Continue reading Lords Square, a photographic history

-Great Neck, a photographic history - (Text adapted from the History of Great Neck, published in 1984 by Doris Wilson) Before the settlement of Ipswich was begun in 1633 by John Winthrop, William Jeffrey, who had come over in 1623, had purchased from the Indians a title to the glacial drumlin which bears his name.
-Thomas Franklin Waters wrote: “The first … Continue reading Great Neck, a photographic history
+Great Neck, a photographic history - (Text adapted from the History of Great Neck, published in 1984 by Doris Wilson).
+Aerial picture and video by Michael Gale of Ipswich.
+Before the settlement of Ipswich was begun in 1633 by John Winthrop, William Jeffrey, who had come over in 1623, had purchased from the Indians a title to the glacial drumlin which … Continue reading Great Neck, a photographic history

 Little Neck, a photographic history - Featured image: “Wolf Moon” over Little Neck, January 1, 2018.
 Photo by Susan Turner Po In 1639, two wealthy brothers William and Robert Paine (aka Payne) procured a grant of land in the town of Ipswich from the Massachusetts Bay Colony.
 In about 1649 Robert offered to “erect an edifice for the purpose of a … Continue reading Little Neck, a photographic history